anti-vaccine movement sick anti-science protest anti-vaccine

 According to ARI’s vaccine acceptance index, those who are anti-vax “overwhelmingly feel that vaccination is harmful and unnecessary, that the science isn’t settled, and that the body does not need vaccination to build up immunity to these illnesses.”

-The study found that Quebec has the highest percentage of Anti-Vax in Canada (15%), as well as the highest percentage of Vax Skeptics (31%) — those who are skeptical about vaccination but not dismissive.
+The study also found that Quebec has the highest percentage of Anti-Vax in Canada (15%), as well as the highest percentage of Vax Skeptics (31%) — those who are skeptical about vaccination but not dismissive.

 The most pro-vaccine province in Canada is British Columbia, where 35% are categorized as Vax Proponents — who are largely supportive of vaccines but have some reservations — and 36% are considered Max Vaxxers — “those who feel vaccines are ‘very effective’ at ensuring better outcomes for both the individual and the community, who support mandatory vaccination for children, and who are not concerned about the potential for ‘significant’ side effects.”
 (For the complete table of results, please see page 10 in the report here.)